jmtilli/rlctrans/README.md

 only form of nonlinearities supported are either changing component values from the C code as the simulation runs (e.g. inductor core saturation by decreasing inductance from the C code, or modifying load resistance over time to simulate varying power consumption), diodes and switches.
-Diode is somewhat idealized: when it's off there's no leakage, and when it's on there's no voltage drop apart from the drop caused by its resistance.
+The old diode model is somewhat idealized: when it's off there's no leakage, and when it's on there's no voltage drop apart from the drop caused by its resistance.
 Threshold voltage may be simulated by putting a voltage source in series with the diode, but that's still not the full Shockley diode equation.
+However, the new diode model models diodes using the Shockley equation, which is nonlinear and therefore can easily slow down simulation by as much as 2x or more.

 MOSFETs may be simulated by a switch and possibly an antiparallel diode if needed, and BJTs by a switch, a voltage source that provides constant voltage